watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition.md

 9. While this update runs, return the Kubernetes management dashboard in the browser.

 10. From the navigation menu, select Replica Sets under Workloads.
-From this view you will see a new replica set for web which may still be in the process of deploying (as shown below) or already fully deployed.
+From this view, you will see a new replica set for the web, which may still be in the process of deploying (as shown below) or already fully deployed.

     ![At the top of the list, a new web replica set is listed as a pending deployment in the Replica Set box.](media/image144.png)